pindi-krishna/Multiple-Sclerosis-Lesion-Segmentation/README.md

 # Multiple-Sclerosis-Lesion-Segmentation
-## Abstract
-This paper presents a light weighted fully convolutional network based automated method for multiple sclerosis( MS) lesion segmentation from multimodal magnetic resonance (MR) scans which reduces the complexity of U-Net architecture and training time with significant extent.

 ## INTRODUCTION
 MS is a long-term, or persistent, condition that affects the central nervous system (CNS) which often leads to disability.
 The CNS is made up of optic nerve, brain and spinal cord.